 Can you handle it?
 Height requirement: 48 inches.

 Note that the vehicles may not accommodate heavier guests with certain body types.
 Test seats are available prior to boarding.
 The physical thrills are relatively mild, but the psychological "gotcha" thrills are intense.

-The signature Potter attraction uses advanced robotics to send guests on a wild journey alongside Harry, Hermione, and Ron where they experience many iconic scenes from the films.
+The signature Hogsmeade attraction uses advanced robotics to send guests on a wild journey alongside Harry, Hermione, and Ron where they experience many iconic scenes from the films.
 It is the most advanced, stunning park ride anywhere.
 See my review of Forbidden Journey.